 “Public shaming is almost more effective here than back home – the political situation is more populous,” Kieffer says

 At the moment Avisora is a passion project, not a business, and as such runs the risk of losing steam if Kieffer can’t attract the necessary financial support and public participation.
 Even if it does succeed in those areas, there remains the possibility that real change will be hard to come by.
 Government, in Mexico as well as elsewhere, is a tangled web of constituencies and masters to serve, none perhaps more powerful than the politician’s own self-interest.
 Unless Kieffer and Avisora can create a scenario where public officials see how participating in this experiment is to their own benefit, it may be difficult to create meaningful change.

 Nonetheless, startup entrepreneurship is nothing if it’s not staring off into the abyss at a set of insurmountable odds and then taking the leap of faith regardless.
 Kieffer believes in Avisora and in the power of the public will to drive change.
 Mexico is his adopted home so he has a vested interest in seeing this experiment succeed.

 Avisora is an example of a marriage between civic involvement and technological innovation that could benefit nearly every country in the world.
 If the experiment succeeds in Mexico, it may not be long before we see it duplicated elsewhere.
 That could be Kieffer’s biggest legacy.

-	- Agave Lab VenturesSeed fund/incubator investing in Mexican startups that target LATAM.
+- Agave Lab VenturesCompany building seed fund investing in Mexican startups that target LATAM.